rangicus/text-ga/README.md

-# project-template
+# text-ga
-A template for my personal projects.
+A demonstration of Genetic Algorithms by the use of random text generation.